Costa Rica Direct: +506 8798 6122

 How to file: step-by-step

 1. Pull every piece of paper from closing.
-Wire confirmations (CAD/USD), the escritura, the registry inscription, and CR escrow agent receipts.
-Date and spot exchange rate per transaction.
+Wire confirmations (CAD/USD), the escritura, the registry inscription, and any CR escrow agent receipts.
+Date of each transaction and the spot exchange rate that day.

 2. Compute the cost base in CAD.
-Purchase price + legal fees + transfer fees + agent commission + CR closing costs.
-Convert at the day-of-wire spot rate.
+Purchase price + legal fees + transfer fees + agent commission + any CR closing costs.
+Convert to CAD at the day-of-wire spot rate.

 3. Determine income for the year.
-Total gross rent in CAD less directly attributable expenses (HOA, property tax, repairs, advertising, agent commission).
-Costa Rica withholding tax may apply — your property administrator can issue receipts for the foreign tax credit claim.
+If the property is rented, total gross rent (in CAD) less directly attributable expenses (HOA, property tax, repairs, advertising, agent commission).
+Costa Rica withholding tax may apply — your CR property administrator can issue receipts.

 4. Engage a Canadian cross-border CPA.
 File T1135 alongside your T1.
-The form lives inside most filing software (TurboTax, H&R Block) and every accountant's professional package.
-Add 30–60 minutes to a typical return.
+The form lives inside most filing software (TurboTax, H&R Block) or your accountant's professional package.
+Expect to add 30–60 minutes to a typical return.

-5. Save the package for six years.
+5. Save the package.
 CRA can audit T1135 separately.
-Keep wire confirmations, escritura, registry, and rental ledger.
+Keep the supporting documents for six years.

 The Canadian-buyer-specific edge cases we see most

-Many of our Canadian clients buy through a Costa Rican Sociedad Anónima or SRL for asset-protection and estate-planning reasons.
+Many of our Canadian clients buy through a Costa Rican Sociedad Anónima (S.A.) or SRL for asset-protection and estate-planning reasons.
 That changes the T1135 line — you're now reporting shares of a foreign affiliate, not direct real estate.
 Cost base is what you contributed to the entity.
-Your CPA needs the entity registration, the shareholder ledger, and any inter-company loans.
+Your CPA will need the entity's registration documents, the shareholder ledger, and any inter-company loans.

 Owner-financing (vendor takes back the mortgage)

-If we structure your deal with seller-financing — the seller carries paper instead of you taking a Canadian mortgage — the T1135 cost base is still the full purchase price.
-You owe the full amount; you owe T1135 reporting on the full amount.
-The seller's hipoteca registered against title does not reduce your cost base.
+If we structure your deal with seller-financing — i.e., the seller carries paper instead of you taking a Canadian mortgage — the T1135 cost base is still the full purchase price (you owe it; you owe T1135 reporting on it).
+The seller's hipoteca registered against the property does not reduce your cost base.

 Mid-year purchases